meowyih/godot_openvdb_texture3d/README.md

 # How to convert OpenVDB into Texture3D and Access it in Godot (4.1) Spatial Shader

 This project is a memo of how to convert OpenVDB data into Godot for myself.
+The Godot project might work if the large texture3D (~70MB) upload correcly.
+But the

 ## Background Story